 If you have psoriasis, it’s important to check your fingernails and toenails for signs of nail psoriasis.
 Common signs include:

 Tiny dents in your nails (called “nail pits”)

 Blood under your nail

 If you notice any of these signs or another problem with a nail, tell your dermatologist.
-Treatment can help clear nail psoriasis and reduce pain.
+Treatment can help clear nail psoriasis and reduce pain or other symptoms.
 Without treatment, nail psoriasis may worsen.
-Some people develop “disappearing” nails.
-This can affect people’s ability to use their hands or walk.
-Treatment can prevent this.
+Nails may become uncomfortable or even painful.
+You may have trouble performing your daily activities.

 What nail psoriasis looks like

 Nail psoriasis causes changes to your fingernails and toenails